Mortgage

 Q4 202313.12$0.36$27,439

 Source: LendingTree analysis of Federal Reserve Bank of New York data.
-Notes: *People with joint accounts are counted twice if a HELOC account appears on their credit report.
-2024 data is through the second quarter.
+Note: *People with joint accounts are counted twice if a HELOC account appears on their credit report.

 Average mortgage rates in the U.S. reached their lowest level in history (2.65%) during the first week of 2021.
-But they quickly rebounded, climbing to their highest point in over two decades (7.08%) by October 2022.
-While they ebbed and flowed from 2022 to now, climbing to as high as 7.79% in 2023, they’ve yet to fall back below 6.00%.
+But they quickly rebounded, climbing in 2022 to their highest weekly point since 2002.
+While they ebbed and flowed from 2022 to now, climbing to as high as 7.79% in 2023, they have yet to fall back below 6.00%.

 Here’s a look at historic mortgage rates dating to 1972: